 Desk Resources: Each residence hall front desk has a variety of kitchen equipment, movies, tools, cleaning equipment, and games for residents to use, free of charge.
-You may check out these items for no longer than 24 hours with a valid WSU ID.
+You may check out these items for no longer than 24 hours with your WarriorID.
 Equipment must be returned without damage and clean.
 If an item is lost or damaged the resident who checked out the item will be charged the replacement cost.